 - Start by tapping on the 9x next to Repeat to change the number of cycles.

 - Here you can change the number of cycles from 10 to your choice.
-In our example, we chose three cycles or three repeats in Apple parlance.
+We chose three cycles or three repeats in Apple parlance in our example.

 - Once you have chosen the repeats, tap on Done.